 Q: What common mistakes do you see primary care doctors make when handling office emergencies or transport?

 A: The biggest potential mistake is sending the patient away too soon.
 I think primary care doctors underestimate their own capabilities to provide stabilizing care.
-A patient who may be critically ill is much safer in your office than in the back of a parent’s car.
-Don’t forget to utilize your EMS resources.
-Finally, remind caregivers to keep their children NPO if seriously ill or if you anticipate that they may require sedation, surgery, or contrast CT scans.
+A patient who may be critically ill is much safer in your office than in the back of a parent's car.
+Don't forget to utilize your EMS resources.
+Finally, remind caregivers to keep their children NPO (nothing by mouth) if seriously ill or if you anticipate that they may require sedation, surgery, or contrast CT scans.